 IRS Levies and Wage Garnishment

 One of the largest threats in owing back taxes is having the IRS issue levies to collect the back taxes.
 The IRS can issue tax levies against you bank accounts, property, and retirement plans.
 They can also garnish your wages.
 Once the IRS issues a levy or garnishment, you have an extremely limited amount of time to attempt to get the tax levy released before your money is sent to the IRS.
-If you are receiving IRS “Notice of Intent to Levy” or if you have received an IRS or State of Michigan levy, contact Austin & Larson Tax Resolution serving all of Michigan from Howell, MI and Saginaw, MI immediately.
+If you are receiving IRS “Notice of Intent to Levy” or if you have received an IRS or State of Michigan levy, contact Austin & Larson Tax Resolution serving all of Michigan from Howell, MI, Jackson, MI, and Saginaw, MI immediately.
 We will see what your options are for getting the tax levy released and/or preventing additional tax levies in the future.
 Call our tax relief helpline now at 1-866-668-2953 to stop IRS garnishment and tax levies.
 We have had many Michigan clients successfully resolve their back tax debt issues with relief solutions tailored to them.

 An IRS wage levy or wage garnishment is issued by the IRS to attempt to collect unpaid back taxes.
 After sending out a series of collection notices, the IRS can begin issuing levies and garnishing your paycheck collect any unpaid taxes where resolution has not yet been established.

 IRS levies are tax-year specific.
 In order to issue a levy or garnishment on a tax year, the IRS must have properly issued all required collection notices first.
 The last collection notice before the IRS can issue a levy is a “Final Notice”.
 This notice will be sent to your last known address certified.
 You have thirty days from the date of this notice to file for a CDP Hearing.
 If you do not request a CDP Hearing, the IRS can issue tax levies on this period.